matt1007k/iesppubfgc-biblioteca/wp-content/plugins/templately/README.txt

 🙌 After reading this feature list, you can probably imagine Templately can change the way you used to create websites and save plenty of time.
 So, do you want to unlock the advanced features?
 Upgrade to our Pro version.

 ## 🚀 BACKED BY A TRUSTED TEAM ##

-This Templates Cloud is brought to you by the team behind [WPDeveloper](https://wpdeveloper.net), a dedicated marketplace for WordPress, trusted by 500,000+ happy users.
+This Templates Cloud is brought to you by the team behind [WPDeveloper](https://wpdeveloper.net), a dedicated marketplace for WordPress, trusted by over 2,500,000+ happy users.

 ## 👨‍💻 DOCUMENTATION AND SUPPORT ##